Renishaw Primary School

 • Exercise – Boosting the metabolism with exercise in the morning is a great way to start the day.
 Setting up some fun exercises is fantastic for health and wellbeing.

-This is an incredible opportunity for your children to explore, create, and have fun after school, all while making new friends and learning new skills in a safe and engaging environment.
+New to the 2025 / 2026 academic year, Qualitas welcome our brand new after school club wrap around provision.
+The new after school club format is an incredible opportunity for children to explore, create and have fun after school, all while making new friends and learning new skills in a safe and engaging environment.

 helen.bailey@qualitassport.co.uk